Decentralized finance (DeFi) aims to create a financial ecosystem in which anyone can participate without the need for a central custodian.

 MakerDAO is the Ethereum-based DeFi protocol that mints DAI — the decentralized stablecoin soft-pegged to the U.S. dollar.
 It lets anyone create a vault and get DAI as a debt against crypto asset collateral like ETH, USDC, BAT, etc. DAI is highly composable and works with more than 400 services and apps, including popular ones like Uniswap and Curve.

 Compound is a decentralized and permissionless lending and borrowing protocol where anyone can lend and borrow cryptocurrencies.
 It integrates with exchanges, portfolio managers, and wallets to enable its users to earn interest, secure their funds, and track their earnings easily.

-Curve is an automated market maker (AMM) that only accommodates liquidity pools made of similarly behaving assets like stablecoins or wrapped versions of the same assets such as wBTC and tBTC.
+Curve is an automated market maker (AMM) that only accommodates liquidity pools made of similarly behaving assets like stablecoins or wrapped versions of the same assets such as wrapped Bitcion (WBTC) and wrapped Ether (wETH).
 It integrates with protocols like yearn.finance and Synthetix to maximize incentives for liquidity providers.

 Aave is a decentralized lending platform primarily based on the Ethereum blockchain.
 It integrates with several DeFi platforms like exchanges, but the best example of Aave’s use of composability is its ability to give users flash loans.

 Synthetix is a derivatives liquidity protocol that creates synths (synthetic assets) of cryptocurrencies and real-world assets by staking its native token $SNX as collateral.
 As synths have zero slippage, traders use them to swap large quantities of $ETH or $BTC via Curve and route the trades via 1inch, thereby making use of the composable nature of DeFi.